gridly-spreadsheet-CMS/gridly-cli/README.md

 # Configuration

-Before using the Grdily CLI, you need to configure your API key.
+Before using the Gridly CLI, you need to configure your API key.
 You can add the API key to Environment variables in this way:

 - With MacOS and Linux:

 ```
-EXPORT API-KEY=<your-api-key>
+EXPORT GRIDLY_API_KEY=<your-api-key>
 ```

 - With Windows:

 ```
-SET API-KEY=<your-api-key>
+SET GRIDLY_API_KEY=<your-api-key>
 ```

 # Basic Commands